Alexander Tilloch Galt: Personal life

 On February 9, 1848, Galt married Elliot Torrance (1828–1850), the daughter of merchant and entrepreneur John Torrance, of Saint-Antoine Hall, Montreal.
 Among Elliot's sibling was Daniel Torrance, who married Sophia Johnson Vanderbilt, a daughter of Cornelius Vanderbilt, and Jane Torrance, who married David Torrance, president of the Bank of Montreal.
 Galt's wife died on May 25, 1850, shortly after giving birth to their only son, Elliott Torrance Galt (1850–1928), a businessman and developer who died unmarried.

 Later he married her younger sister, Amy Gordon Torrance (1834–1911).
-Amy gave birth to seven daughters and two more sons.
+Amy gave birth to eight daughters and two more sons.
 They lived in Montreal at their house within the Golden Square Mile, which Galt built in about 1860.
 Galt appears to have had a very non-sectarian approach to religious faith and although the grandson of a Calvinist theologian, Alexander Galt supported both the Methodist and Anglican churches while his wife, Amy, was a lifelong Presbyterian.

 Galt was reported to be a Freemason of Victoria Lodge, No. 16 (Quebec) of Sherbrooke.

 Galt died in Montreal, Quebec on September 19, 1893.
 He is interred in the Mount Royal Cemetery in Montreal.